Solving SAS Triangles

-- use The Law of Cosines first to calculate the third side of the triangle;
+- use The Law of Cosines to calculate the unknown side,

 - then use The Law of Sines to find the smaller of the other two angles,

-- and finally use the three angles add to 180° to find the last angle.
+- and then use the three angles add to 180° to find the last angle.

 In this triangle we know:

 - angle A = 49°